buddy/vault-plugin-secrets-engine-buddy/README.md

 <img src="/root-token-config.png" width="450">

 >**Note**
-> You can fortify your tokens by allowing access from selected IP's and/or workspace domains.
+>You can fortify your tokens by allowing access from selected IP's and/or workspace domains.

+>**Warning**
+>It is not possible to set `ip_restrictions` and `workspace_restrictions` in the vault token if they are already defined in the root token – the restrictions are automatically inherited from root to child tokens.

 ### Saving to vault